Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 No need for additional data preparation and training resources | Not suitable for tasks with many examples and complex logic | ||

-The No Free Lunch theorem tells us that no method can be suitable for all scenarios, and this is no exception.
-Fine-tuning is not necessarily better than the other two methods.
+The NFL theorem tells us that no method is suitable for all scenarios, and the same applies here; fine-tuning is not necessarily better than the other two methods.
 However, it is clear that fine-tuning is suitable for those “hard-to-describe tasks”, such as a specific style and tone.
-Additionally, these three methods are not mutually exclusive.
-Using well-designed prompts or even combining them with chain of thought in a fine-tuned model might achieve better results.
+Moreover, these three methods are not mutually exclusive; a fine-tuned model using carefully designed prompts, or even combined with a Chain of Thought, might achieve better results.

-For simple tasks like writing an article or a paragraph, prompts are sufficient.
-But for a blog post, considering SEO, there are many details like core keyword frequency, etc. These details may not be fully understood by the large model, and as a user, you might not be able to describe them well in prompts.
-Therefore, writing such a blog post can benefit from fine-tuning.
+For simply writing an article or paragraph, prompts are enough.
+However, for a blog article considering SEO, there are many details, such as the frequency of core keywords.
+These details may not be fully understood by a large model, and as a user, you may not be able to describe them well in prompts.
+Therefore, writing such a blog article can use fine-tuning.

 2 Preparing Data